pwnxpl0it/pwnxpl0it.github.io/_posts/2024-7-20-Insecure Deserialization.markdown

 layout: post
 title: Understanding Insecure Deserialization with Practical Examples
 date: 2024-07-19 21:30:53.884914647 UTC
-tags: Insecure Deserialization Web Security Exploitation Python
+tags: Insecure Deserialization Web Security Exploitation Python Flask
 ---

 In this article, I will explain Insecure Deserialization.
 I will also demonstrate this by writing a simple vulnerable Python server and exploiting it.

 Before we begin, we need to understand what objects are, what serialization and deserialization are, and some basic networking concepts.

-All code in this article is available [here](https://github.com/pwnxpl0it/insecure_deserialization)

 Let's start!